-Make your Christmas party more fun with one of these Christmas themed gift exchange ideas!
+Make your Christmas party more fun with one of these Christmas gift exchange ideas!
 There’s something for everyone and every occasion from an office party to a small group party with friends and of course, family gatherings of all shape and size!
+Whether you just want a Christmas gift exchange theme or a fun game to play, this is everything you need to host the ultimate gift exchange this year!

 One of the most typical things to do at a Christmas party is a gift exchange of some sort.
 Often times people play a gift exchange game of some sort (and if you’re going to do that, I have the best gift exchange games here), but sometimes you just don’t want to play a game.